abussing/abussing.github.io/_teaching/2021-spring-teaching-1.md

 date: 2020-08-15  # Retained only for sorting purposes, not shown
 ---

 Instructor of record for pre-calculus II (MATE 3172) course in Fall 2020 and Spring 2021, covering topics such as systems of linear equations, matrix algebra, sequences and series, trigonometric functions, and vectors.
-Lecture videos provided here: [YouTube Playlist](https://www.youtube.com/playlist?list=PL9z8gr5IRHKKX4RgvmOLOVXSKlH3sbteQ)
+[YouTube Playlist](https://www.youtube.com/playlist?list=PL9z8gr5IRHKKX4RgvmOLOVXSKlH3sbteQ)